British Commonwealth and Postcolonial Studies Conference

 CALL FOR PAPERS

-The British Commonwealth and Postcolonial Studies Conference, inaugurated in 1992, is the oldest and longest-running annual meeting of its kind in the United States.
-It encompasses colonial and postcolonial histories, literatures, creative and performing arts, politics, economics, and all other aspects of the countries formerly colonized by Britain and other European powers.
+The British Commonwealth and Postcolonial Studies Conference, inaugurated in 1992 — the oldest and longest-running annual meeting of its kind in the United States — will hold its first virtual conference, and calls for presentations situated in colonial and postcolonial histories, literatures, creative and performing arts, politics, economics, and all other aspects of the countries formerly colonized by Britain and other European powers.

 We welcome a variety of approaches and viewpoints, and the generation of wide-ranging, productive debates.
 Thus we are particularly interested in interdisciplinary and/or cross-cultural panel proposals.

-We invite proposals in both thematic (migration, diaspora studies, etc.) and geographic (Eurabia, South Asia, etc.) areas:
+We also invite proposals situated in our more traditional areas, both thematic (migration, diaspora studies, etc.) and geographic (The Global South, South Asia, etc.):

 - Postcolonial Studies: Where Were We?
 Where Are We?
 Where To Now?